18 Bird Names That Start With M

 These birds eat insects, spiders, fruit, and seeds.
 They build their nests on branches of coniferous trees or shrubs, sometimes in bird boxes such as those used by chickadees to nest in.

-The mountain chickadee mates for life and will often stay together for up to two years after a breeding season.
+The mountain chickadee mates for life and often stays together for up to two years after a breeding season.

-If one of them dies during this period, the other bird will either try to find another mate or live alone until it dies.
+If one dies during this period, the other bird will either try to find another mate or live alone until it dies.

 17. Mute Swan